syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/WebKit.md

 	We can build web, mobile, and desktop applications better and faster than anyone since we build on top of our award-winning suite of components and frameworks, saving you time and money.
 <h2>Company</h2>
 	<h4>About us</h4>
-		Syncfusion has established itself as the trusted partner worldwide for use in mission-critical applications.
-Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion has more than 12,000 customers, including large financial institutions, Fortune 100 companies, and global IT consultancies.
+		Syncfusion&reg; has established itself as the trusted partner worldwide for use in mission-critical applications.
+Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion&reg; has more than 12,000 customers, including large financial institutions, Fortune 100 companies, and global IT consultancies.
 	<h4>contact us</h4>
 		Morrisville Office
 		Company Headquarters